codenart/codenart.github.io/_posts/2-css/2017-08-24-css-13-media-query.md

 ---

 So, you are on Earth planet and someone has told you that you can write CSS code target to specific screen sizes.
-That's truth.
+It's true.
 Let's take a look at the following example.
 If you resize your web browser window to make its width smaller than `600px`, the background will be `red`.
 Otherwise, the background will be `yellow`.